Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple.rst

 is also possible to configure custom gains, with which you can read out other thermocouple types or even custom thermocouple types.

-Faults such as open circuit and over/under-voltage are automatically detected and reported.
+Faults such as missing thermocouple and over/under-voltage are automatically detected and reported.

 By default the Bricklet comes with a K-type mini thermocouple connector.
 The connector uses Alumel for the negative Chromel for the positive contact.
-We can fit the Bricklet with a connector that uses different alloys :ref:`see below <thermocouple_bricklet_types>`.
+We can also fit the Bricklet with a matching connector for other :ref:`thermocouple types
+<thermocouple_bricklet_types>`.

 Technical Specifications
 ------------------------